My Image

 Baking Soda + Vinegar = Ineffective Cleaning Solution.

-Cover denture/retainer/nightguard with water and add a few drops of bleach.
-This will sanitize it/keep bacteria from growing in the water (and is why they add it to drinking water). *Do Not Use Alcohol Mouthwash To Keep It In.
+nightguard/trays with water and add a few drops of bleach.
+Very little is needed.
+This will sanitize it and keep bacteria from growing in the water.
+This is why chlorine is added to drinking water and swimming pools.